-Where the employer has deducted the scheduled amount from the payer's salary or wages, but remitted the deductions to DHS after the due date, the Registrar will still be satisfied that the payer has paid the amounts on time.
-When an employer has not deducted sufficient to cover a payer's full liability in one or more payment periods in the past 6 months, the payer will still have a satisfactory payment record if they make the missing payments directly to the Registrar within 7 days of the due date.
+Where the employer has deducted the scheduled amount from the payer's salary or wages, but remitted the deductions to Services Australia after the due date, the Registrar will still be satisfied that the payer has paid the amounts on time.
+When the amounts deducted by an employer are not sufficient to cover a payer's full liability in one or more payment periods in the past 6 months, the payer will still have a satisfactory payment record if they make the missing payments directly to the Registrar within 7 days of the due date.

 A payer who makes payments for part or all of their child support liability by the credit of non-agency payments (NAP) for the past 6 months will be considered to have paid their child support if the NAP or NAPs were paid or transferred to the payee or to a third party within 7 days of the due date for the payment period in which the liability accrued.

-A payer who has not paid all their child support on time over the past 6 months may still have a satisfactory payment record if there are circumstances that satisfactorily explain the late payment (CSRC Regs regulation 5B(2)).
+A payer who has not paid all their child support on time over the past 6 months may still have a satisfactory payment record if there are circumstances that satisfactorily explain the late payment (CSRC Regs section 18(b)(ii)).
 The circumstances which satisfactorily explain late payments include:

 - a retrospective variation is made to the liability.
 A payer may have had arrears of child support over the past 6 months which they have repaid by adhering to a satisfactory payment arrangement.
 If those arrears arose from a retrospective variation which was not due to the payer's action (or inaction), the payer can still be taken to have a satisfactory payment record.

-Example: The Registrar retrospectively increased M's child support assessment a year ago after F (the payee) applied for a change of assessment because of the extra costs of orthodontic work for their child.
-M was up to date with his child support payments before the increase.
-M has paid his new rate of child support on time each month since the increase.
-M did not have sufficient funds available to pay the full amount of arrears when they were due.
-M entered into a payment arrangement with DHS to repay the arrears over 8 months.
-M made all the agreed payments and his child support is now up to date.
+Example: The Registrar retrospectively increased Jerrod's child support assessment for the past year after Fatima (the payee) applied for a change of assessment because of the extra costs of orthodontic work for their child.
+Jerrod was up to date with his child support payments before the increase.
+Jerrod has paid his new rate of child support on time each month since the increase.
+Jerrod did not have sufficient funds available to pay the full amount of arrears when they were due.
+Jerrod entered into a payment arrangement with Services Australia to repay the arrears over 8 months.
+Jerrod made all the agreed payments and his child support is now up to date.

-Although M had arrears over the past 6 months, M is taken to have a satisfactory payment record because there are circumstances that satisfactorily explain the late payment.
+Although Jerrod had arrears over the past 6 months, Jerrod is taken to have a satisfactory payment record because there are circumstances that satisfactorily explain the late payment.

 Is the payer likely to continue to make their payments on time?

-The following is a list of issues that the Registrar will consider when deciding whether a payer will continue to make their payments on time (this list is not exhaustive):
+The Registrar will consider the following when deciding whether a payer will continue to make their payments on time (this list is not exhaustive):

-- where the Registrar has been collecting by employer withholding, whether there were arrears at the time that this commenced,
+- where the Registrar has been collecting by employer withholding, whether there were arrears at the time that commenced

 - the reasons for the failure of any previous private arrangement within the past 12-18 months, and

-- if 2 or more private arrangements have failed in the last 3 to 5 years, the reasons for that failure.
+- if 2 or more private arrangements have failed in the last 3 to 5 years, the reasons for those failures.